junxit/us-congress-bills-114/metadata.md

 - 2016-04-28 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with an amended preamble.
 Without written report.
 - 2016-04-28 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with an amended preamble.
 Without written report.
 - 2016-04-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 451.
+- 2016-05-09 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(consideration: CR S2649-2650; text: CR S2649-2650)
+- 2016-05-09 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (consideration: CR S2649-2650; text: CR S2649-2650)